openstack/octavia/doc/source/guides/l7-cookbook.rst

 This document gives several examples of common L7 load balancer usage.
 For a description of L7 load balancing see: :doc:`l7`

-For the puposes of this guide we assume that the neutron command-line interface is going to be used to configure all features of Neutron LBaaS with an Octavia back-end.
+For the purposes of this guide we assume that the neutron command-line interface is going to be used to configure all features of Neutron LBaaS with an Octavia back-end.
 Also, in order to keep these examples short, we assume that many non-L7 configuration tasks (such as deploying loadbalancers, listeners, pools, members, healthmonitors, etc.) have already been accomplished.
 A description of the starting conditions is given in each example below.

 Examples